 The Temple of Debod is a 2nd-century Egyptian temple set within the elevated Cuartel de la Montaña Park and the prime spot for watching Madrid’s sunset.
 The Egyptian government gifted the temple to save it from being submerged in the construction of the Aswan Dam.

-The 19th century El Retiro Park (Parque de El Retiro) is the most beautiful and famous park in the city, with a boating lake, monuments and botanical gardens.
+The 19th century El Retiro Park (Parque de El Retiro) is the city’s most beautiful and famous park, with a boating lake, monuments and botanical gardens.
 It’s also close to the Atocha train station.
 The striking white crown-like spired Cybele Palace (Palacio de Cibeles) stands at one end of the park’s exterior.

 Art enthusiasts could spend their entire time engrossed in the city’s 50 museums, of which around half are art galleries.
 If you choose just one, then The Prado Museum (Museo Nacional del Prado) is the most world-renowned and locally famed.
 I took a guided tour of El Prado for an introduction to this treasure chest of European masterpieces spanning the 12th to the 20th centuries.